rofl0r/jobflow/README.md

 run jobflow without arguments to see a list of possible command line options, and argument permutations.

+starting from version 1.3.1, jobflow can also be used to extract a range of lines, e.g.:

+    seq 100 | jobflow -skip 10 -count 10  # print lines 11 to 20

 Comparison with GNU parallel
 ----------------------------